Last Updated on 4.8.22 by Shelley Bower

 The contribution made by the family business sector in Yorkshire is significant and deserves to be recognised.
 Yorkshire Family Business Day 2017 is the inaugural nationwide campaign to put the family business sector on the map, organised by Family Business United, the award-winning magazine and resource centre for the global family business community that was founded by Paul Andrews.

 Yorkshire Family Business Day 2017 seeks to put the family business sector on the map, recognise the diversity of the sector and provide an opportunity to celebrate all things family business.

 Family firms have to deal with specific issues associated with their family ownership and it is the relationship dynamics that make them special, and of course, can create unique tensions that are not found in their non-family counterparts.

 Family businesses that recognise these challenges, develop good governance procedures and focus on the sustainability of the business for the long term, innovating as necessary to keep the business relevant, have the greatest chances of remaining for generations to come.

-Successful family firms focus on the business and take a long term view, and with a significant number of family business owners looking to retire in the next decade, succession planning and the development of the next generation of family business leaders remains a key item on the family business agenda.
+Successful family firms focus on the business and take a long-term view, and with a significant number of family business owners looking to retire in the next decade, succession planning and the development of the next generation of family business leaders remains a key item on the family business agenda.

-Yorkshire Family Business Day 2017 is a chance to share best practice, identify the resources available and to provide assistance to family businesses across the region on the next stage of their journey, as well as championing the cause and recognising the contribution that these businesses make.
+Yorkshire Family Business Day 2017 is a chance to share best practices, identify the resources available and provide assistance to family businesses across the region on the next stage of their journey, as well as championing the cause and recognising the contribution that these businesses make.
 Family firms are the backbone of the Yorkshire economy and we hope they remain so for generations to come.

 Christian Mancier, Partner and joint head of the dedicated Family Business team at Gorvins Solicitors says: